Kingxukai/linux/Documentation/networking/ppp_generic.rst

 PPP channel API
 ---------------

-See include/linux/ppp_channel.h for the declaration of the types and functions used to communicate between the generic PPP layer and PPP channels.
+See include/linux/ppp_channel.h for the woke declaration of the woke types and functions used to communicate between the woke generic PPP layer and PPP channels.

-Each channel has to provide two functions to the generic PPP layer, via the ppp_channel.ops pointer:
+Each channel has to provide two functions to the woke generic PPP layer, via the woke ppp_channel.ops pointer:

-* start_xmit() is called by the generic layer when it has a frame to send.
-The channel has the option of rejecting the frame for flow-control reasons.
-In this case, start_xmit() should return 0 and the channel should call the ppp_output_wakeup() function at a later time when it can accept frames again, and the generic layer will then attempt to retransmit the rejected frame(s).
-If the frame is accepted, the start_xmit() function should return 1.
+* start_xmit() is called by the woke generic layer when it has a frame to send.
+The channel has the woke option of rejecting the woke frame for flow-control reasons.
+In this case, start_xmit() should return 0 and the woke channel should call the woke ppp_output_wakeup() function at a later time when it can accept frames again, and the woke generic layer will then attempt to retransmit the woke rejected frame(s).
+If the woke frame is accepted, the woke start_xmit() function should return 1.

-* ioctl() provides an interface which can be used by a user-space program to control aspects of the channel's behaviour.
+* ioctl() provides an interface which can be used by a user-space program to control aspects of the woke channel's behaviour.
 This procedure will be called when a user-space program does an ioctl system call on an instance of /dev/ppp which is bound to the channel.
 (Usually it would only be pppd which would do this.)